wp-plugins/backwpup/readme.txt

 = 0.7.3 =
 * Litele changes on DB Table creation for logs
 * Fiexed not working default setttings on settingspage
+* crate .htaccsses on Apache and index.html on other webserver

 = 0.7.2 =
 * make FTP any more robust